Marine Corps Tattoo and Body Art Policy

 The Marine Corps takes a conservative approach to personal appearance, in terms of grooming and uniform standards.
 Eccentricities in dress or appearance that detract from uniformity and team identity are not permitted.

 Following this principle, the Marines have detailed guidelines governing what kinds of tattoos are allowed.
-The Corps most recently updated its policy in 2016, and while there were some changes, the basic policy remains the same: Tattoos are permitted as long as they can be covered by the standard physical training uniform of green t-shirt and shorts.
+The Corps most recently updated its policy in 2016 with Bulletin 1020.
+While there were some changes, the basic policy remains the same as previous policies.
+Tattoos are permitted as long as they can be covered by the standard physical training uniform of a green t-shirt and shorts.
 If they follow these guidelines, Marines can have as many tattoos as they want.

 Under MCBUL 1020, there are several official ways to measure tattoos to make sure they're in compliance with Marine Corps rules.
 There are both elbow-measuring and knee-measuring tools that can be used to make sure the uniform would cover a tattoo (ideally before it's applied to the skin).